 One of the most effective ways that you can use SMS marketing is to back up your promotions and email marketing campaigns.
 For example, if you’re planning a one-day-only Black Friday promotion, you want as many of your customers to know about it and shop with you.
 So why not be inventive and let them know with more than just an email.

-Clothing retailer, Parker Panache nailed this with a memorable Black Friday SMS campaign that generated an impressive $6,302 USD.
+Clothing retailer, Parker Panache nailed this with a memorable Black Friday SMS campaign.

 Notice how they cleverly link to their store URL to get customers shopping or browsing right away!